katharinalisalin/demo-bug-template/docs/bug-documentation/contribution.md

 two options.

 - [discussion board] -
-- [gitter.im] - For quick questions there's no need to open an issue as you can reach us on
+- [gitter.im] - For quick questions, there's no need to open an issue, as you can reach us on

   [discussion board]: https://github.com/squidfunk/mkdocs-material/discussions
   [gitter.im]: https://gitter.im/squidfunk/mkdocs-material